|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The kamikaze shooter is one of the best-known vodka shots in the bar.
+The kamikaze shooter is one of the most popular vodka shots to order in a bar.
 It's made of vodka, triple sec, and lime juice.
-The taste is a little sweet, has a punch of tart lime, and is a ton of fun at parties.
-Best of all, it's very easy to make and you can shake up an entire round in no time.
+The taste is a little sweet with a punch of tartness, and it's a ton of fun at parties.
+Best of all, this tasty little drink is very easy to make at home, and you can shake up an entire round in no time.

-The story goes that the kamikaze was developed sometime after World War II in Japan on a U.S. naval base.
-In the 1970s and '80s when vodka was the liquor of choice for many drinkers in the 1970s and '80s, the shot became a staple in U.S. bars and it remains a favorite today.
+The story goes that the kamikaze was developed in Japan sometime after World War II on a U.S. naval base.
+When vodka became the liquor of choice for many drinkers in the 1970s and '80s, the shot became a staple in U.S. bars, and it remains a favorite today.
 There are also colorful kamikazes and quick ways to give it a flavor boost.
 The shot even inspired the popular kamikaze cocktail, which is essentially the same drink in a cocktail glass and with more lime juice.

 If you like, the lime wedge can be used like the lemon served with a tequila shot.
-Take a bite of the wedge after drinking the shot to add even more pucker to the experience.
+Take a bite of the wedge after drinking to add even more pucker to the experience.

 1 1/2 ounces vodka